-Handwoven Basket from Mexico
+Handwoven Basket From Mexico

 I've been wanting a purple palm leaf basket ever since I started my GlobeIn subscription.
 Through chance, I suppose, I've mainly been getting green and pink baskets in past boxes.
-Lovely colors to be sure and always high quality baskets, but purple is my favorite color so I'm absolutely thrilled to finally have one.
+Lovely colors to be sure and always high-quality baskets, but purple is my favorite color so I'm absolutely thrilled to finally have one.
 Such a gorgeous, strong purple, too.
 The photo doesn't quite do it justice.

-Ground Coffee from East Timor
+Ground Coffee From East Timor

 As I said, I don't drink a lot of coffee.
 But I do drink it occasionally, and I made an exception for this box and made a cup for myself one morning.
 My amateur opinion is that it was pretty tasty.
-For a slightly more experienced opinion, I also made sure my much more coffee smitten partner tasted it.
-He was very pleased with it, and finished the packet quite enthusiastically in the weeks after opening it.
+For a slightly more experienced opinion, I also made sure my much more coffee-smitten partner tasted it.
+He was very pleased with it and finished the packet quite enthusiastically in the weeks after opening it.
 He preferred it with a bit of sugar in, which he doesn't always have in his coffee.
-So overall it seems the quality was quite good!
+So overall, it seems the quality was quite good!

-This coffee was produced by Dean's Beans, a small company which sources all its beans from small-time producers, something which I'm always quite happy to see.
+This coffee was produced by Dean's Beans, a small company that sources all its beans from small-time producers, something which I'm always quite happy to see.
 In this case, the beans were grown in East Timor.
 The box also came with a small Dean's Beans magnet, which honestly I thought was a bit of a waste because I don't really get GlobeIn boxes for that sort of item.

 Ceramic Sugar Bowl and Milk Pitcher from Morocco